Programme Director Paul Mevis (Ph.D.) chairs the Department of Criminal Law and Criminal Procedure at Erasmus School of Law (ESL)

 In October 2015, Veerle van de Wetering graduated cum laude in criminal law at the Erasmus University Rotterdam.
 Her MA thesis examined the legal and ethical difficulties of ending the life of severely disabled newborns.
 That same year, she started a PhD project at the Erasmus MC in Rotterdam.
 In this project she focuses on the practice of decisions at the end-of-life in light of juridical standards, among them the criminal code and the Termination of Life on Request and Assisted Suicide Act.
 Veerle investigates, in particular, the possible existence of a grey area between palliative sedation and euthanasia, as well as the possibilities of euthanasia for terminally ill children between 1-12 years, since no legal regulation exists for them yet.

-Laura is studying at the Erasmus School of Law since 2014.
-Since September 2018, she is one of the twenty master students of the Double Degree Programme "Toga aan de Maas" at the Erasmus University of Rotterdam.
-Laura is involved in the project "Doctors and lawyers dealing with death and dying" as a student-assistant.
+Julia is studying at both the Erasmus School of Law and the Erasmus School of Economics since 2014.
+In August 2019, she graduated in the MSc.
+Economics and Business, with the specialization Behavioural Economics.
+In September 2019, she started with the master in Criminal Law.
+Julia is involved in the project "Doctors and lawyers dealing with death and dying" as a student-assistant.